 A Lost Time Incident (LTI) occurs if an employee suffers a workplace injury resulting in an absence from work past the day of the incident, loss of wages, or a permanent disability/impairment.
-There were zero Lost Time Incidences in 2020.
-There were two potential LTIs in 2020 where medical treatment was sought and the employee returned to work.
+There were zero

+Lost Time Incidences in 2021.
+There was one potential LTI in 2021 where medical treatment was sought and the employee returned to work.